ymz-ncnk/go-serialization-benchmarks/README.md

 - `varint` - it supports varint encoding.
 - `raw` - it supports raw encoding.
 - `int` - it supports `int` type.
-- `native` - when one format is implemented by a serializer of another format and native data is used.
+- `native` - when a format is implemented with a set of primitives and native data is used.

 Features that must be in the result name when used:
 - `reuse` -  it supports buffer reuse.